Community-Cleanup/Co-Cleanup-Docs/README.md

-# Community Cleanup: MERN full-stack app <!-- omit in toc -->
+# Co Cleanup: MERN full-stack app <!-- omit in toc -->
 ### Chris Hullman & Mick Caffery <!-- omit in toc -->
 ### T3A2 (Part A) Assignment <!-- omit in toc -->